Ryan Clark (actor): Early life

 Born in Sydney, New South Wales, Australia, Clark was raised in the Sydney beachside suburb of Bronte.
 He was a member of Bronte Surf Club as a child.

+Career

-Acting career
+Acting

 Clark is best known for his role as Sam Marshall in the soap opera Home and Away.
+He auditioned for the series and secured the role in 1991, shortly after joining an actors agency at the age of seven.
+Clark was surprised at having been cast, as he had never undertaken acting classes.
+He was only allowed to film three days a week, so he could continue to attend school.
+However, he was provided with a tutor on set so he could keep up with his schoolwork.

+Clark decided to leave the serial in 2000 in order to pursue a surfing career.
+He returned to the role in a guest capacity in 2001.
+In 2005, Clark reprised the role alongside several past cast members to celebrate the serial's 4000th episode.

-He joined the cast of Home and Away when he was seven years old.
-He departed the show in 2001, but returned for two guest appearances in 2002 and 2005.
-He appeared as an Australian surfer in the 2000 direct-to-video film Our Lips Are Sealed, featuring the Olsen Twins.
+Clark appeared as Pete, an Australian surfer in the 2000 direct-to-video film Our Lips Are Sealed, featuring the Olsen Twins.
 In 2003, he made a guest appearance in an episode of White Collar Blue, and in 2008, he played a minor role in the Australian film The Black Balloon.
+In May 2024 after more than a decade away from acting, Clark was named as part of the cast for feature film Kangaroo.

 Bondi lifeguard

 In 2003, Clark began working as a Waverley Council lifeguard on Bondi Beach, and since 2006, has featured in the factual television programme Bondi Rescue.
-As a lifeguard, he is better known by his nickname "Whippet".
+As a lifeguard, he is better known by his nickname 'Whippet'.